Thyme is a very enjoyable and ideal herb to grow indoors.

 Cut at the point where the leaves attach.
 Then remove the lower leaves and then push the cut end into a container of moist soil mix.
 Keep the pot in a warm, shaded area and keep slightly damp.
 The video provides full details

 This is the one you are probably used to.
 The leaves have a strong aroma and are useful in stews, soups and with meat and fish dishes.
 Because it’s such a powerful herb is it great when combined with other herbs like garlic, oregano, rosemary, etc.

 Typical Recipes are

-This type of thyme will have yellow-green leaves that are lemon-scented, making it perfect for chicken and fish dishes.
+This type will have yellow-green leaves that are lemon-scented, making it perfect for chicken and fish dishes.

 If you are not familiar with caraway – the flavour is a bit like mild aniseed with a subtle liquorice hint.
 It is sometimes used as a substitute for caraway in recipes, but named after it’s use when seasoning beef.
 (It’s latin name is Thymus herba-barona)

-The orange thyme combines both the thyme flavour with a citrus orange peel taste and is a great companion to the Lemon Thyme variety.
+The orange one combines both the original flavour with a citrus orange peel taste and is a great companion to the Lemon variety.

 How to prepare thyme